maamecobbinah/Marketing-Mix-Modeling-MMM-/README.md

 # Results
 ### Model Performance Summary
-We built a Marketing Mix Model (MMM) for Haven Home Living to estimate the contribution of marketing channels to daily revenue.
+This is a Marketing Mix Model (MMM) for Haven Home Living to estimate the contribution of marketing channels to daily revenue.
 Our XGBoost model achieved the best performance, explaining 95% of the variation in daily revenue.

 | Model              | R²    | RMSE       | MAE        |